Michael Bourke RSW (832436)

 Aajiiqatigiingniq (decision-making through consensus): I value shared decision-making with those I walk with.
 I will support you in making informed choices and will honour your voice every step of the way.

-My approach to helping involves integrating both mainstream and Indigenous worldviews.
-I incorporate strength-based and trauma-informed approaches, sharing circles, and wholistic frameworks such as the Medicine Wheel.
-I also incorporate Motivational Interviewing while grounding my work in Inuit ways of knowing that view wellness as a balance between mind, body, and spirit.
+My approach involves a blend of mainstream and Indigenous practices.
+I incorporate Cognitive Behavioural Therapy (CBT) and Motivational Interviewing (MI) modalities while grounding my work in Inuit ways of knowing that view wellness as a balance between mind, body, and spirit.

-Some gifts I carry in my wholistic healing practice include deep cultural knowledge rooted in the Inuit way of life, lived experiences of challenges and resilience, and maintaining my first language, Inuktitut.
-I also carry teachings from Inuit and First Nations Elders that continue to ground me in my work as a helper.
+Some gifts I carry in my practice include deep cultural knowledge rooted in the Inuit way of life, lived experiences of challenges and resilience, and maintaining my first language, Inuktut.
+I also carry teachings from First Nations Elders that continue to ground me in my work.

-I have experience working with Indigenous people in the following areas: mental health and addictions, crisis intervention, depression, anxiety, suicidal ideation, romantic separation, cultural disconnection, navigating systemic barriers, intergenerational trauma, stress related to community and social challenges, and life transitions including culture shock.
+I have experience working with Indigenous people in the following areas: mental health and addictions, crisis intervention, depression, anxiety, suicidal ideation, romantic separation, cultural disconnection, navigating systemic barriers, intergenerational trauma, stress related to community and social challenges, and life transitions.

 Areas of Counselling Support: